-Most interesting wonders of Mongolia
+Most interesting landmarks of Mongolia

 Below are listed the most amazing natural and man made landmarks of Mongolia.